muratk3n/thirdwave/en/README.md

 It was all good when sugered water invent in US had its bottle produced in Phillipines, cap in Singapore, soda in Mexico, bottled in Spain, and shipped to US..
 It aint so fine when invented in DE, bottled in Belgium, and all shipped to UK/US, is it?
-Esp if the latter is life-saving vaccine.
-Globalist centrist cuck libs and cons all be bitchin now.
-Where is TINA?

 ---